jannikmi/multivar_horner/docs/2_about.rst

 Speed tests
 ^^^^^^^^^^^

-The following speed benchmarks have been performed on a 15-inch MacBook Pro from 2017 with a 4 core 2,8 GHz Intel Core i7 processor, 16 GB 2133 MHz LPDDR3 RAM and macOS 10.13 High Sierra.
+The following speed benchmarks have been performed on a 2017 MacBook Pro: 4x2,8 GHz Intel Core i7 CPU, 16 GB 2133 MHz LPDDR3 RAM, macOS 10.13 High Sierra.
 The software versions in use were: ``multivar_horner 2.0.0``, ``python 3.8.2``, ``numpy 1.18.1`` and ``numba 0.48.0``
 Both evaluation algorithms (with and without Horner factorisation) make use of ``Numba`` just in time compiled functions.